Al-Mustafa International University: History

 The university was founded in 1979.
 The university is headquartered in Tehran but has branches in several other Iranian cities.
+According to the Washington Institute for Near East Policy, Al-Mustafa has operated an Iraqi branch in the Kadhimiya district of Baghdad since 2017, offering courses in Islamic knowledge, Quranic guidance, jurisprudence, and political Islam.
+The profile also states that the Iraq branch has held ideological workshops for members of the Popular Mobilization Forces.

 On December 8, 2020, the United States Department of the Treasury (under Steven Mnuchin) sanctioned the university for recruiting students to fight in Syria.
 The university published a response.

 Controversy and Sanctions

 In December 2020, the United States Department of the Treasury imposed sanctions on Al-Mustafa International University, alleging that it served as a recruitment platform for the Islamic Revolutionary Guard Corps (IRGC) Quds Force.
 The U.S. government claimed that the university was involved in recruiting foreign fighters, particularly from Afghanistan and Pakistan, for Iran's proxy wars in the region.

 Criticism and Defense

 Critics argue that Al-Mustafa International University plays a role in spreading Iran's revolutionary ideology globally and serves as a tool for expanding Iranian influence.
 However, university officials and Iranian clerics have defended the institution, stating that it promotes peace, friendship, and understanding among nations through its educational programs.